silviamaggi/smd-com/_casestudies/case-study-acclimatize-me.md

   - Miro
   - Figma
 problem: "How can you design a product that <strong>helps travellers prepare and acclimatize fast for their trip</strong> so they don’t miss a minute of fun?"
-solution: "A prototype of a mobile app that lets people set up alerts about weather changes, and notifications from local authorities."
+solution: "The prototype of a mobile app that lets people set up alerts about weather changes, and notifications from local authorities."
 myrole: "Solo project, where I explored the process from finding the users’ needs to visual design."
 ---
-## Job story
+## User story

 > *When I travel I want to what to expect so I can enjoy my stay from start to finish.*